 We estimate that at December 31, 2021, based on our outstanding financial derivative transactions, a downgrade of our long-term senior debt ratings to BBB or BBB- by Standard & Poor's Financial Services LLC, a subsidiary of S&P Global Inc., and/or a downgrade to Baa2 or Baa3 by Moody's Investors' Service, Inc. would permit counterparties to make additional collateral calls and permit certain counterparties to elect early termination of contracts, resulting in corresponding collateral postings and termination payments in the total amount of up to approximately \$41 million.
-The aggregate fair value of our derivatives that were in a net liability position and that contain such credit risk-related contingencies which can be triggered below our long-term senior debt ratings of BBB+ or Baa1 was approximately \$206 million and \$257 million at December 31, 2021 and 2020, respectively.
+The aggregate fair value of our long-term senior debt ratings of BBB+ or Baa1 was approximately \$206 million and \$257 million at December 31, 2021 and 2020, respectively.
 The aggregate fair value of assets posted as collateral under these contracts at December 31, 2021 and 2020, was approximately \$239 million and \$306 million, respectively.